-The temperature offset value must be assigned after the Unit (C or F) is selected.
-If the unit of temperature is changed, you must reassign the offset value for the correct result.
+The adjusting values must be assigned after the unit of temperature (C or F) is selected.
+If the unit of temperature is changed, you must re-adjust the values for a correct result.

 Sampling Rate - This determines the rate in which the iServer polls the probe for temperature and humidity values.

 The options are 1, 10, and 60 seconds.
 The default is set for 10 seconds.

-Note The higher the sampling rate, the more accurate data is transmitted by the probe.
+The higher the sampling rate, the more accurate data is transmitted by the probe.